-Developing a new employee training (or revitalizing an old one) is a big endeavor, but one that is often doomed to fail right out of the gate.
+Developing a new employee training program (or revitalizing an old one) is a big endeavor, but it's often doomed to fail right out of the gate.
 Why?
 Companies that skip the crucial first step – a training needs analysis – may find their training ineffective on every level.
 Knowing how to identify training needs of employees is the foundation on which your entire training is built.
 It makes sense to get it right.
-Here’s how.
+Here's how.

 Why do a training needs analysis?

 A training needs analysis looks at the knowledge, skills, and abilities of employees globally to determine what types of training they need to move your company towards its objectives.

 But why is a training needs analysis so important?